 What is interesting is that it includes an interview with Robert Garcet three years before his death, during which he calls Jarvis Cocker an imbecile!
 It’s also clear that Cocker himself struggles to understand what the tower is all about, and can’t quite get to grips with Garcet’s beliefs.

-I combined it with a morning 10 km walk around the surrounding beautiful countryside, which I will be blogging about soon.
+I combined it with a 10 km morning walk around the surrounding beautiful countryside, which I have posted here.
 The combination of a walk and a tour around the Tower for an hour or two makes a highly enjoyable day out.

 Finally, thank you Tim Peeters for pointing me in the direction of this place.